phetsims/phet-info/deployment-info/sim_deployment.md

 **Steps to publish a 'dev' (development) version**

-Dev versions are deployed to spot.colorado.edu at http://www.colorado.edu/physics/phet/dev/html/.
+Dev versions are deployed to spot.colorado.edu at http://www.colorado.edu/physics/phet/dev/html/

-To deploy to dev version:

-- [ ] Are your PhET repos up to date?
-Run pull-all.sh in chipper/bin if not.
+- [ ] Run `pull-all.sh` in chipper/bin
 - [ ] Update the version identifier in package.json.
- * For PhET Brand, the identifier should contain "dev", e.g. "1.0.0-dev.2".
+ * PhET Brand: the identifier should contain "dev", e.g. "1.0.0-dev.2".
- * For PhET-iO, the identifier should contain "phetiodev", e.g. "1.1.0-phetiodev.3".
+ * PhET-iO Brand: the identifier should contain "phetiodev", e.g. "1.1.0-phetiodev.3".
 - [ ] Commit & push.
-- [ ] Run the build process: `grunt`
+- [ ] Run the build process
+ * PhET Brand: `grunt`
- * For PhET-iO, instead use `grunt --brand=phet-io`
+ * PhET-iO Brand: `grunt --brand=phet-io`
+- [ ] Test locally before transferring the file to spot
-- [ ] Open the generated HTML file locally and interact with it to check that all is well.
+ * PhET Brand: Open the generated HTML file locally and interact with it to check that all is well.
- * For PhET-iO, test wrappers such as the instance-proxies wrapper, and use ?launchLocalVersion so it will use relative path instead of looking on phet-io.colorado.edu
+ * PhET-iO Brand: Test wrappers such as the instance-proxies wrapper, and use ?launchLocalVersion so it will use relative path instead of looking on phet-io.colorado.edu
-- [ ] If this is the first time you've deployed anything for this sim, deploy with `grunt deploy-dev --mkdir` (requires 2 password inputs if ssh key is not set up).
-Otherwise just use `grunt deploy-dev`
+- [ ] Deploy to spot
+ * First time this sim is deployed: `grunt deploy-dev --mkdir` (requires 2 password inputs if ssh key is not set up)
+ * Second or later deployment: `grunt deploy-dev`

 **Steps to publish a 'rc' (release candidate) version**